5 Ways Sitting All Day Wrecks Your Body Composition

 Now It’s Your Turn: Be a Role

 If you work an office job or you have a full course load, it can be easy to become inactive and lead a sedentary lifestyle.
-The good news is that recent studies found that just one hour of physical activity can potentially offsetthe 8-hour sitting marathon many people perform in their offices.
+The good news is that recent studies found that just one hour of physical activity can potentially offset the 8-hour sitting marathon many people perform in their offices.
 That doesn’t mean that getting all your activity for the day in your one-hour gym session is enough because you can’t forget the time you spend driving and relaxing at home!
 The idea is to find opportunities to get moving.

 Now that you’re at the end of the article, stand up and start moving!
 Your body will thank you for it.